 - Educate your employees on the risks of high heat and humidity.

 The sun and heat can directly and severely impact the human body, but secondary hazards in the environment can also pose a threat to safety.
 Frigid weather has its hazards, but the summertime has its own unique risks, too, including an increase in insect activity and plant growth.

 It is important to take at new locations where your employees will be working.
 Survey the area in advance to gain an understanding of the environmental risks.
 Some of the common hazards you may find are:

 - Fire ants

 Educate Your Employees

-As employers, it’s important to understand the effect of heat and humidity, but it is also important that your employees are trained and understand the effects as well.
-They should know what the symptoms of heat illness are, how to respond to symptoms and how to prevent it.
+As employers, it's important to understand the effect of heat and humidity, but it is also important that your employees are trained and understand the effects as well.
+They should know what the symptoms of heat illness are and how to respond to the symptoms.
 Employers must also make sure their employees are aware of the precautions to avoid illness like:

 - Eating smaller meals before working

 - Avoiding caffeine and alcohol or large amounts of sugar

 - Finding out from a medical provider if their medication and heat do not mix